jassielof/wailandify/README.md

 ## Usage

 Usage should be self-explanatory.
-Run `wailandify --help` for more information.
+Run `waylandify --help` for more information.